 Marc Lamont Hill is currently the host of BET News and Black News Tonight and is the Steve Charles Chair in Media, Cities, and Solutions at Temple University.
 He is the founder and director of the People’s Education Center and the owner of Uncle Bobbie’s Coffee & Books in Philadelphia.
 He has authored or coauthored several books, including Nobody and We Still Here.

 Todd Brewster is a veteran journalist and historian who has worked as an editor for Time and Life and as a senior producer for ABC News.
-He is the coauthor, with Peter Jennings, of the #1 New York Times bestselling book, The Century, which spent nearly a year on the bestseller list, and the author of the acclaimed Lincoln’s Gamble.
+He is the coauthor, with Peter Jennings, of the #1 New York Times bestselling book, The Century, which spent nearly a year on the bestseller list, the author of the acclaimed Lincoln’s Gamble, and coauthor, with Marc Lamont Hill, of Seen and Unseen; Technology, Social Media, and the Fight for Racial Justice.
 Brewster was the founding director of Center for Oral History at West Point and the executive producer of Into Harm’s Way, an award-winning documentary about the West Point Class of 1967.
-He has taught journalism at Temple University and Mount Holyoke College.
-A native of Indianapolis, Brewster was inducted into the Indiana Journalism Hall of Fame in 2000.
-He lives in Connecticut.
+He has taught journalism at Cooper Union, Temple University, and Mount Holyoke College.
+A native of Indianapolis, Brewster now lives in Connecticut.

 “Brilliant…A brisk, smart, short history of the effects of new communication technologies [on race in America], from the photographs of the 19th century to the movies and television of the 20th and the internet of our own time.” —The Guardian

 “Packed with relevant history lessons and sharp analysis, this offers a fresh angle on an issue of vital importance.” —Publisher's Weekly